myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

-.. _Course Subsections:
+.. _Developing Course Subsections:

 ###################################
-Course Subections
+Developing Course Subections
 ###################################

-When working with subsections in the course outline, ensure you understand the
+To develop subsections in your course, you must first understand the
 following:

 * `What is a Subsection?`_